 Sønr vs CB Insights vs the ‘other ones’

-I appreciate a bunch of you reading this are already customers, so I’ll try and keep the ‘sell’ to a minimum.
+I appreciate a bunch of you reading this, Sønr vs CB Insights vs the ‘other ones’, are already customers, so I’ll try and keep the ‘sell’ to a minimum.

 A fair question.
 Other than an obvious price distinction, it’s a nuanced set of differentiators – data, features, audience/user.
 To make it a little easier, I’ve pulled the world of market intelligence together.
 Shout if you want a version you can actually read.